MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxCalendarConfiguration.md

 ### -CalendarFeedsPreferredRegion
 This parameter is available only in the cloud-based service.

 The CalendarFeedsPreferredRegion specifies the preferred region for calendar feeds.
-A valid value is an ISO 3166-1 uppercase two-letter country code (for example, US for the United States).
+A valid value is an ISO 3166-1 two-letter country code (for example, AU for Australia).

 ```yaml
 Type: String